naobservatory/sequence_tools/README.md

   --colorize-quality    Color the quality line to show the quality visually.
                         Order, lowest to highest, is black, magenta, red, yellow, white, green, blue, cyan.
-  --columns COLUMNS     How many columns to wrap at.
-If unspecified we
+  --columns N           How many columns to wrap at.
+If unspecified,
-                        autodetect.
+                        autodetects.
   --skip-lines          Leave extra space between lines for readability.
-  --max-quality MAX_QUALITY
+  --highlighted-only    Only print sequences that have colored portions in the
+                        input.
+For example, the output of fuzzy_highlighter.
+  --hide-quality-when-not-highlighted
+                        Only print quality lines corresponding to sequence lines that have colored portions in the input.
+  --id-matches REGEX    Only print sequences whose id line matches the regex.
+  --seq-matches REGEX[:COLOR]
+                        Only print sequences which match the regex.
+May be specified multiple times, and sequences that match any will be printed.
+Colors are red, yellow, green, blue, magenta, cyan, white, and black, with an optional _bold suffix.
-                        If your sequencer doesn't use the whole quality range, set this to something smaller than '~' to make better use of the available colors.
-Ignored when --colorize-quality is false.
+  --max-quality CHAR    If your sequencer doesn't use the whole quality range,
+                        set this to something smaller than '~' to make better use of the available colors.
+Ignored when --colorize- quality is false.
 ```